lushen124/Universal-GBA-FE-Randomizer-Windows/README.md

 ## Latest Updates

+**June 10, 2015**

-June 10, 2015 - Created Repository and Initial Check-in of code.
+Created Repository and Initial Check-in of code.
 Basic functionality works for all games (randomizing growths, bases, CON, MOV, affinities, and items).
 Random classes only works with FE6 at the moment.
 Working through issues with FE6 classes.

+Fixed an issue where unpromoted female classes were not being randomized

+Added Miledy to the blacklist for random classes.
+Her scripted flying sections cause the game to lock up if she's randomized into a class that can't fly.

+Fixed an issue where weapons randomized to have an effectiveness pointer or a stat boost pointer were not being written back to the file.

+Reproduced the freezing issue when breaking weapons.
+Only seems like a problem in v1.0 of the patch though.
+Will need further investigation.

 ## Purpose
 The intent for this project was to create an easy-to-use and customizable randomizer for use with the Fire Emblem games for Game Boy Advance.
 This includes Fire Emblem: Sword of Seals (JP), Fire Emblem (NA), and Fire Emblem: The Sacred Stones (NA).
 This application simply reads the game data (from a *.gba file) and directly modifies the bytes in the data tables to generate a version of the game that may contains randomized classes, growths, items, and so on.